York City War Memorial: History and design

 The memorial was unveiled a year after the North Eastern Railway War Memorial, at a ceremony on 25 June 1925, which was attended by large crowds.
 Prince Albert, the Duke of York (later King George VI), performed the unveiling and the Archbishop of York Cosmo Gordon Lang gave a dedication.
-The Duchess of York had earlier that day unveiled the Five Sisters Window in York Minster, dedicated to "women of the Empire" killed in the First World War.
+The Duchess of York had earlier that day unveiled the Five Sisters window in York Minster, dedicated to the "women of the Empire" killed in the First World War.

 Of Portland stone construction, the memorial is in the form of a 33 ft high, lozenge-shaped shaft with short, chamfered arms, moulded where they meet the shaft to form a cross.
 The cross stands on a base of four uneven rectangular blocks, below which is an undercut square platform, which itself stands on two square blocks.
 At the very bottom are two wide, shallow steps.
 The largest block of the base bears the only inscription on the memorial: "TO THE CITIZENS OF YORK 1914 – 1918, 1939 – 1945" on the south face, and "THEIR NAME LIVETH FOR EVERMORE" on the north; the dates of the Second World War were added later.
 As a memento, a bottle, several coins, and a newspaper were placed inside the structure.
 The memorial stands in a war memorial garden on the south bank of the River Ouse; it overlooks the river and the ruins of St Mary's Abbey on the opposite bank.